soumiknafiulferdous/Online-Examination-Website/README.md

 This website has been created where you can practice any type of questions within a fixed time limit and find out the score.
 This website is totally free of cost.
 Whether someone is planning to admit in a graduate school or preparing for any competitive examination, it will be a wise decision to show the schools someone's potentials through extensive practice.
 This website can help them in their practice.
 A student can practice as many time as they want without any charge.

 ## Requirements

-1. IDE: Notepad++
+Languages: HTML, CSS, PHP, JavaScript, Bootstrap

-2. Languages: HTML, CSS, PHP, JavaScript, Bootstrap
+Database: MySQL

-3. Database: MySQL
+IDE: Notepad++

 ## Features
 1. User can register as a participant in the website.